 What a worthy adventure we are on.
 Our job is to enjoy it, to be ethical and to live life fully.

-Join Mark and his cohost Ralph Marston for the Journey On radio show. http://www.blogtalkradio.com/journeyon.
+Please join me with my cohost Ralph Marston on the Journey On radio show. blogtalkradio.com/journeyon

-Mark Susnow, is an executive-life coach and recognized thought leader who inspires others to believe in themselves.
+Mark Susnow knows change.
+He is an executive-life coach, life-discovery guide and recognized thought leader who inspires others to believe in themselves.
 He is passionate about life being an exciting journey of discovery.
 His enthusiastic and inspiring keynotes on change, leadership and connection thoroughly convey this message to his audiences.
 A former trial attorney for 30 years, he integrates what it takes to be successful in the world with the inner wisdom unfolded to him through years of yoga and meditation.
+In his prior career, he was covered by the NY Times, Boston Globe, and Rolling Stone Magazine.
 He is the author of Dancing on the River:Navigating Life’s Changes and Discover the Leader Within.